 After you have chosen to get dental implants, the first part of the procedure is to have them surgically placed into your jaw.
 For this, your doctor will make a small incision in your gums and place the small titanium posts that will serve as your new tooth roots.
 Often, this surgery only requires local anesthesia, and any discomfort afterward can be easily managed with medication.

 When you choose dental implants to replace your missing teeth, you’re choosing an option that allows you to feel comfortable, function properly, and look great at the same time.
-Dental implants help you maintain your natural facial shape and a smile that looks real.
-Dental implants are a lot like natural teeth, which gives them a lot of advantages over options like fixed bridges or dentures.
-The benefits of dental implants include the ability to eat whatever you want, a younger appearance, better jaw health, confidence, a natural appearance, and long-lasting results.
+They help you maintain your natural facial shape and a smile that looks just like your old one.
+Dental implants are also very similar to natural teeth, which gives them a lot of advantages over options like fixed bridges or dentures.
+If you’d like to learn more about how dental implants can improve your quality of life, continue reading or give us a call today!

 Much like a traditional bridge, an implant bridge can be used to replace a row of consecutive missing teeth.
 However, rather than anchoring to natural teeth, this type is attached to implants.
 One implant will be placed on either side of the gap to support a row of prosthetic teeth between them.
 As a result, you can substitute for several lost teeth using only two implants instead of one implant per missing tooth.